 If you have a super picky eater, one of the best things you can do is involve them in cooking their own meals.

-(Did you know that kids are more likely to eat something that they’ve created or cooked?)
+(Did you know that cooking with kids research has shown that kids are more likely to eat something that they’ve created or cooked?)

 Investing in what they’re cooking urges kids to try their own creations.